 Ideally, this question reveals self-awareness and self-reflection.
 Of the questions described here, this one gets closest to addressing The One Question That Matters, but not quite.
-One reason is because often the interviewer tries to get you to talk about a time when you suffered at work.
+One reason is because an interviewer will often try to get you to talk about a time when you suffered at work.
 They want to hear about difficult co-workers, missed deadlines, angry clients, times when you had to dig deep and give extra effort and sacrifice to accomplish miracles.

 People usually don’t look good when they talk about difficult or painful experiences, no matter how upbeat they try to paint them.
-Once again, you’re being asked to put your worst foot forward, while the interviewer collects more reasons not to hire you (either because you didn't handle a difficult situation correctly, or you were never in a position of difficulty, i.e. never been “tested”).
+Once again, you’re being asked to put your worst foot forward, while the interviewer collects more reasons not to hire you (either because you didn't handle a difficult situation correctly, or you were never in a position of difficulty [never been “tested”]).

 “How many gas stations are in the United States?”

-This is one of an infinite number of seemingly random questions an interviewer might throw out during a meeting.
+This is one of a vast number of seemingly random questions an interviewer might throw out during a meeting.
 If they seem nonsensical and irrelevant, it’s because they are.

-I call these “MBA Bullshit Questions,” because at some point the interviewer read a book or took a Management class where he or she got the idea that if an interviewee is asked a left-field question like this, the way they answer it reveals something important about how they think and approach problems.
+I call these “MBA Bullshit Questions” because at some point the interviewer read a book or took a Management class where he or she bought into the idea that if an interviewee is asked a left-field question like this, the way they answer it reveals something important about how they think and approach problems.